radovans/money-manager/README.md

 COMMON:
-DONE - add boxes around all componenents, not only in dashboard DONE - add loading indicator to all charts if data are not loaded yet
-- create dropdown menu for accounts, categories, rules, featured transactions, recurrent transactions, import/export
+DONE - add boxes around all componenents, not only in dashboard DONE - add loading indicator to all charts if data are not loaded yet DONE - create dropdown menu for accounts, categories, rules, featured transactions, recurrent transactions, import/export
 - import transactions should use stepper https://mui.com/material-ui/react-stepper/ , first step is upload csv file, second step is validate data, show errors and update data, third step is save data
 - create table for cash flow
 - create table for assets and liabilities